National parks of Canada: Tourism and commercialization

 The integration of public visitation for national parks in Canada heavily contributed to the beginnings of public constituencies for certain parks.
 The parks who mobilized with a public constituency tended to prosper at a faster rate.
-As a tactic to increase the number of people travelling to and through national parks, members of each constituency surrounding national parks began to advocate the construction of well-built roads, including the development of the Trans-Canada Highway.
+As a tactic to increase the number of people travelling to and through national parks, members of each constituency surrounding national parks began to advocate for the construction of well-built roads, including the development of the Trans-Canada Highway.
 As the main highway travelling through the Canadian Rockies, the Trans-Canada Highway has provided accessible visitation and commerce to the area.
 The highway is designed to provide a heavy flow of traffic, while also including many accessible pull-offs and picnic areas.
-With a high frequency of travellers and many destinations to stop, tourism boomed after the Trans-Canada Highway was established.
-As the highway travels through Banff and the Bow Valley area, it includes scenic views of most of the mountains, and an environment rich in wildlife.
+With a high frequency of travelers and many destinations to stop, tourism boomed after the Trans-Canada Highway was established.
+As the highway travels through Banff and the Bow Valley area, it includes scenic views of most of the mountains, and an environment rich with wildlife.

 With an increase in tourism to Rocky Mountain Park, growth and prosperity came to the town of Banff.
 The Banff hot springs were made more accessible after a tunnel was blasted in 1886.
 Horse-drawn carriages were replaced by buses and taxis, and by the 1960s small cabins had been largely replaced by hotels and motels as the community became geared towards building the national park as a tourist destination.
-In 1964 the first visitor service centre was established at Lake Louise Station, which included the development of a campground, trailer park, and other attractions.
+In 1964, the first visitor service centre was established at Lake Louise Station, which included the development of a campground, trailer park, and other attractions.
 Cave and Basin Springs were forced to rebuild their bathing pools in 1904 and then again in 1912, because of growing public interest in the hot springs.
-By 1927 campground accommodations at Tunnel Mountain were adapting to include room for trailers as well as tents.
-Due to increased demand the campground was extended, and by 1969 it was the biggest campground in the national park system.
+By 1927, campground accommodations at Tunnel Mountain were adapting to include room for trailers as well as tents.
+Due to increased demand, the campground was extended, and by 1969 it was the biggest campground in the national park system.
 Banff became a year-round recreational centre as the growth of winter sport activities provided added incentive for tourism.
 The implementation of T-bars and chairlifts on Banff's ski hills helped develop Banff into a ski and winter sports destination.